-Three of the input ranges in Table 4 are not recommended for general use.
-These input ranges involve the connection at $R2{IN}$ being driven below GND.
+Likewise, three of the input ranges involve the connection at $R2{IN}$ being driven below GND.
 This input has a reverse-biased ESD protection diode connection to ground.
-If $R2{IN}$ is taken below GND - 0.3V, this diode will be forward-biased and will clamp the negative input at -0.4V to -0.7V, depending on the temperature.
-Since the negative full-scale value of these input ranges exceed -0.4V, they are not recommended.
+If $R2{IN}$ is taken below GND - 0.3V, this diode becomes forward-biased and clamps the negative input at -0.4V to -0.7V, depending on the temperature.
+Because the negative full-scale value of these input ranges exceeds -0.4V, they are not recommended.

 Note that Table 4 assumes that the voltage at the REF pin is +2.5V.
-This assumption is true if the internal reference is being used or if the external reference is +2.5V.
-Other reference voltages change the values inTable 4.
+This assumption is true if the internal reference is used or if the external reference is +2.5V.
+Using other reference voltages change the values in Table 4.